 The next step is to book your flights

 If you’re ready to pack up and travel to southern Vietnam, we get it!
-It’s time to book your flights!
+It is time to book your flights!
 As you plan your trip, be sure to check out our information on how to apply for a Vietnam visa.
-Additionally, take a look at our article on Vietnam’s weather and the best months for tourists to visit Vietnam’s beaches.
+Additionally, check out our article on Vietnam’s weather and the best months for tourists to visit Vietnam’s beaches.
 In short, December and January are probably the best months for beach-seeking travelers.

-We know that you’ll enjoy the beauty of southern Vietnam during your visit.
+We know that you will enjoy the beauty of southern Vietnam during your visit.
 The beaches are stunning, the people are friendly, and the food is delicious.
-You’ll have to come to southern Vietnam to see for yourself!
+You will have to come to southern Vietnam to see for yourself!